Alessandro Magnoli Bocchi: Career

 Over the past 30 years, he has worked in the fields of economic analysis, business management and international investments in Europe, the US, Asia, the Middle East, Latin America, and Africa.
 Currently he is Founder and CEO of Foresight Advisors.

 Previously, he was: 1) Chief economist and member of the Investment Committee at the Kuwait China Investment Company, where he focused on international investments and economic research; 2) Senior economist at the World Bank (YPP 2000), working in East Asia, Africa, Middle East, and Eastern Europe in the fields of macroeconomics, growth, public finance, infrastructure and energy; 3) Research associate at Harvard University, School of Public Health, where he focused on financing and policy reform in Africa and Latin America; 4) Economist at the Inter-American Development Bank, concentrating on public policy in Latin America and the Caribbean; 5) Assistant manager at Pirelli/Spain in the Organization and Information Systems Department; and 6) Teaching assistant at ESADE/Department of Economics.

 His main interests include macroeconomics, fiscal and monetary policy, public finance and welfare theory, investment strategy and asset management, and international law.

-He holds a B.A. in economics and management from Bocconi University, Milan, a CEMS Master in International Management from Bocconi University/ESADE, a graduate degree in law from University of Parma and a Ph.D. in economics and management from ESADE, Barcelona.
+He holds a B.A. in economics and management from Bocconi University, Milan, a CEMS Master in International Management from Bocconi University/ESADE, a graduate degree in law from University of Parma, a MSs in Politics, Philosophy and Public Affairs (PPPA) from the University of Milan and a Ph.D. in economics and management from ESADE, Barcelona.
 In 1993, he became Dottore Commercialista, Italian diploma for qualified chartered accountant, fiscal and business consultant.
 In 2009, he attended the Oxford University Business Economics Programme (OUBEP).